 3.3.
 Scale definition.
-Recall that the most contrasted shape at each pixel is defined by formula (3.4).
-In order to define the scale at each pixel, we choose to consider as the final shape associated with x the shape $\bar{f}(x)$ minus the most contrasted shapes embedded inside itself.
+Recall that the most contrasted shape at each pixel is defined by Formula (3.4).
+In order to define the scale at each pixel, we choose to consider as final shape associated to x the shape $\hat{f}(x)$ minus the most contrasted shapes embedded inside itself.
 Observe that these shapes provide a partition of the image domain.
 The main reason for this choice is as follows.
 Let us recall indeed that a shape is a connected component of a level set whose holes have been filled in.
-In Figure 1, the shape F contains the pixels of the shape H. Intuitively, this shape corresponds to the objects in the image minus the objects that occlude them.
+On Figure 2.1, the shape F contains the pixels of the shape H. Intuitively, this shape corresponds to the objects in the image minus the objects that occlude them.
 Now in satellite images occlusion is not preponderant, and contrasted shapes containing other contrasted shapes often correspond to road or river networks.
-To accurately represent such structures, we eventually decide to define the most contrasted shape associated with a pixel x as i.e., the shape $\bar{f}(x)$ minus the most contrasted shapes strictly embedded in it.
-Other choices would be possible in the framework of other applications.
+To accurately represent such structures, we eventually decide to define the most contrasted shape associated to a pixel x as:

-(3.6) $$\tilde{f}(x) = \bar{f}(x) \setminus \bigcup{\bar{f}(y) \subsetneq \bar{f}(x)} \bar{f}(y),$$ so that the geometry of $\tilde{f}(x)$ is taken into account.
-In particular, long and thin shapes (e.g., the roads) correspond to relatively small scales, even though their area can be
+$$\tilde{f}(x) = \hat{f}(x) \setminus \bigcup{\hat{f}(y) \subsetneq \hat{f}(x)} \hat{f}(y),$$ (3.6)